Get The No.1 Dandruff Solution At Home

 Manipal-Columbia Asia Hospitals Whitefield, Bengaluru, KA

 A lot of us are quite familiar with those embarrassing flakes falling on our shoulders.
-Usually, we just swat them off and pretend as though nothing has happened.
-But the truth is that these flakes are worth noticing.
+Usually, we just brush them off and pretend as though nothing has happened.
+But the truth is that these flakes are worth examining.
 For some of us, this may be dandruff, but for some others, it might be something else entirely.
 However, it is important to recognize precisely what it is so that we can address it.

-This is followed by the brain sending a signal to your scalp skin cells, signaling them to shed faster than usual.
+This is followed by the brain sending a signal to your scalp skin cells, signalling them to shed faster than usual.
 And, well, this shedding is what causes dandruff flakes to appear on your scalp and fall on to your shoulders!

 Now that we know what dandruff is, it is pretty obvious that it’s not external factors that cause it per se.
 But before we jump into dandruff treatments and get into understanding what the best solution for dandruff possibly is, let’s talk about what are the factors that aggravate this condition.

 One of the greatest and most obvious factors, pollutant-infused air or water can aggravate your problem.
 In fact, pollution tops the list of reasons for dandruff.
 Having said that, you must take good care of your hair and pay attention to your scalp.